St Madeleine Sophie Barat Centre

 How long will it take?

-It is expected that the new building will be completed and ready for use at the start of the 2021 school year.
+It is expected that the new building will be fully operational at the commencement of Semester 2.

 Will the school community be affected?